 Complex home modification (CHM) assessments

-The NDIA released interim guidance in early 2017 on the characteristics that an assessor of CHM supports should demonstrate:
+The NDIA released interim guidance on the characteristics that an assessor of CHM supports should demonstrate:

-- Professional qualifications and registration: Meet the Guide to Suitability requirements for registration with the NDIA as an Occupational Therapist.
+- Professional qualifications and meet the registration requirements as an Occupational Therapist.

 - At least one of:

 - Professional Credential: Associate Member or above of the Association of Consultants in Access Australia (ACAA)